How to Decrease Your E-Liquid’s Nicotine Level

 It is important to note that VG and PG have different consistencies, so adding one or the other may change the way your e-liquid flows through your device.

 If you are committed to quitting smoking or simply want to make your vape healthier by reducing the amount of nicotine you are taking in, there are many options available to you.
 Most manufacturers offer a wide range of nicotine levels to begin with, but you can self-dilute your liquids at any point to add extra steps if you are struggling.
+Now that you know how to lower nicotine levels in e-juice the transitions should be easier.
 Just be sure you give yourself plenty of time to adjust at each stage so that your progress sticks long term.

 Gianna Del Monte is the Brand Manager at VaporFi.
 She has been in the vaping industry since June 2015 and has extensive experience in successfully managing and marketing a variety of new vapor product launches.
 Originally from New Jersey, Gianna has lived in the Miami area for the last 5 years.